Otoplasty Procedure Facts

 All patients are sent home the day of surgery and are given a set of post-procedure instructions to follow.
 A compressive head wrap will be placed, and is not to be removed.
 Patients will follow up on the first post-procedure day for a check-up.
 At that time, the head wrap will most likely be removed.
 The patient will then follow up as directed by Dr. Corrado during the post-procedure course.

-The recovery period averages seven to ten days.
+Following an ear surgery in Philadelphia with Dr. Corrado, the recovery period averages seven to ten days.
 When the compressive head wrap is removed, patients are asked to wear an elastic athletic headband for several weeks to help maintain the correct ear position during the healing process.
 Physical activity is reduced for the first three weeks.
 Contact sports and wearing a helmet are discouraged for several months, and any activity which puts the ears in jeopardy of trauma should be avoided.

 The procedure is performed IV sedation or general anesthesia can be administered for further relaxation.